ed42311/redux/examples/counter/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+### `npm test`

+Npm test will run `react-scripts test` which is currently broken a the `environment.setup()` as enzyme now needs an adapter to run effectively with setup().
+This can be overwritten by ejecting or by running `npm install jest jest-cli --save-dev`.

+Once you install jest and jest-cli you then will need  `enzyme react-test-renderer enzyme-adapter-react-16 enzyme-react-16-adapter-setup` this will allow you to attach a adapter in your tests either manually or in setupFiles in your `package.json`.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**